List of Stevenage F.C. seasons

 Stevenage Football Club is an English association football club based in Stevenage, Hertfordshire.
-The team competes in League Two, the fourth tier of English football.
-The club was formed in 1976 as Stevenage Borough F.C. following the bankruptcy of the town's former team, Stevenage Athletic.
-They took on senior status and played their first competitive match in the United Counties Football League in August 1980.
+The team competes in EFL League One, the third tier of English football.
+The club was founded in 1976 as Stevenage Borough Football Club following the bankruptcy of the town's former team, Stevenage Athletic.
+They assumed senior status and played their first competitive match in the United Counties Football League in August 1980.
 They have played their home games at Broadhall Way since the club's formation.

 This list details the club's achievements in first-team competitions, and the top goalscorer for each season.
-Top goalscorers highlighted in yellow were also the top scorers in the division Stevenage were competing in that season.
+Top goalscorers highlighted in yellow were also the highest scorers in the division in which Stevenage competed during that season.

 History

 In their first season as a senior club, the team won the United Counties League Division One championship, as well as the United Counties League Cup.
-In 1984, the club joined Division Two North of the Isthmian League, and the following season earned promotion to Division One.
+In 1984, the club joined Division Two North of the Isthmian League, and in the following season earned promotion to Division One.
 Two years later, the club was relegated, before winning the Division Two North title during the 1990–91 season after amassing 107 points.
-During the 1993–94 season the club won the Isthmian Premier Division, and were promoted to the Football Conference.
+During the 1993–94 season the club won the Isthmian Premier Division and were promoted to the Football Conference.
 Two seasons later, they won the Conference, but were denied promotion to the Football League due to insufficient ground facilities.
 The 1996–97 season saw the club progress to the third round of the FA Cup for the first time.
-The following season, Stevenage reached the fourth round, where they drew Premier League club Newcastle United, drawing 1–1 at Broadhall Way, before losing the replay 2–1 at St James' Park.
+The following season, Stevenage reached the fourth round, where they were drawn against Premier League club Newcastle United, drawing 1–1 at Broadhall Way, before losing the replay 2–1 at St James' Park.

-During the 2001–02 season, Stevenage reached the FA Trophy final for the first time, losing 2–0 to Yeovil Town at Villa Park.
-Two years later, during the 2004–05 season, the club made the play-offs after finishing fifth under the guidance of manager Graham Westley, losing in the final 1–0 to Carlisle United at the Britannia Stadium.
-The club reached the FA Trophy final again during the 2006–07 season, where they came back from 2–0 down to defeat Kidderminster Harriers 3–2 in front of a record FA Trophy crowd of 53,262 at the new Wembley Stadium.
-The team reached the final again two years later, and beat York City 2–0.
-Stevenage won promotion to the Football League after winning the Conference Premier during the 2009–10 season.
-The team amassed 99 points for the season; finishing 11 points clear at the top of the table.
-Had the club's two victories against Chester City counted, Stevenage would have broken the record for the number of points any club has accumulated over any Conference Premier season, recording 105 points.
+During the 2001–02 season, Stevenage reached the final of the FA Trophy for the first time, losing 2–0 to Yeovil Town at Villa Park.
+Two years later, during the 2004–05 season, the club qualified for the play-offs after finishing fifth under the management of Graham Westley, losing 1–0 in the final to Carlisle United at the Britannia Stadium.
+The club reached the FA Trophy final again during the 2006–07 season, overturning a 2–0 deficit to defeat Kidderminster Harriers 3–2 in front of a record FA Trophy crowd of 53,262 at the newly built Wembley Stadium.
+The team returned to the final again two years later and beat York City 2–0.
+Stevenage secured promotion to the Football League after winning the Conference Premier during the 2009–10 season.
+The team amassed 99 points that season, finishing 11 points clear at the top of the table.
+Had the club's two victories against Chester City counted, Stevenage would have set the record for most points in a Conference Premier season with 105 points.
 The club's promotion during the 2009–10 season meant that Stevenage would be competing in League Two for the first time in their history.